hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 ### Evidence rules

-- M2 must default to `not-requested` where evidence collection does not exist.
+- M2 defaults to `not-requested` where evidence collection does not exist.
 - A user statement is not evidence verification.
 - A filename or uploaded document is not automatically verified evidence.
 - `provided` means material was supplied.